doctor doctor

 • Alpha-1 antitrypsin deficiency

 The delay in diagnosing these cases is a significant contributor to the increase.
 When lung cancer has progressed beyond the point where symptoms may be seen, therapy might be challenging.
-As a result of their lack of knowledge, many individuals who see the early indicators of lung cancer choose to disregard them.
-This carelessness and lack of awareness end up being deadly.
+As a result of their lack of knowledge, many patients who see the early indicators of lung cancer choose to disregard them.
+This carelessness and lack of awareness end up being deadly for them.

 Therefore, everyone must be aware of such indicators so that prompt diagnosis may be made and lives can be saved.
 To raise awareness, here is a compiled list of warning signs and symptoms of lung cancer.